ibrius/AppIgniter/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 -----------------------------------------------------------------------------------------------------------------------

+### New in this version
+More efficient code, better error handling, a new post_to_graph() function in Appi model, overall restructuring of some things.

-AppIgniter is a framework for Facebook apps that is built with CodeIgniter.
+AppIgniter is a quick-start for Facebook apps that is built with CodeIgniter.
 It is designed to make it easy to quickly set up and build a Facebook app.
 It features pre-integration with the Facebook php-sdk, built-in user authentication, pre-integration with htmlPurifier, quick and easy setup.

 Learn more at our [Project Page](https://ibrius.github.com/AppIgniter)